mattbrailsford/umbraco-headrest/README.md

 * __rootNodeXPath : string__
   _[optional, default:"/root/*[@isDoc][1]"]_
   The XPath statement for the root node from which to anchor your API endpoint to.
+* __Mode : HeadRestEndpointMode__
+  _[optional, default:HeadRestEndpointMode.Dedicated]_
+  The mode in which the headrest endpoint will run.
+Can be either `HeadRestEndpointMode.Dedicated`, in which case the generated endpoint URLs will be the primary URLs for the relevant content nodes, or `HeadRestEndpointMode.Mixed`, in which case node will maintain their primary URLs and the endpoint URLs will be added to the nodes "Other URLs" collection.
 * __ControllerType : Type__
   _[optional, default:typeof(HeadRestController)]_
   The Controller to use to service the API requests.
 Controllers must inherit from `HeadRestController`.
 Useful to add extra FilterAttributes to the request such as AuthU and the `OAuth` attribute.